 Meat-free dishes are now the norm rather than the exception at most restaurants, but how does Chester fare in the vegetarian stakes?

-Former model Heather Mills may have deemed the city gastronomically enlightened enough to open up a vegan concession here, but sadly – and as far as I’m aware – there is not a single permanent eatery in the city which caters exclusively for vegetarians and vegans.
+Former model Heather Mills may have deemed the city gastronomically enlightened enough to open up a vegan concession here, but up until this autumn there was not a single permanent eatery in the city which caters exclusively for vegetarians and vegans.

 Satsuma Pop Up Bistro